OSGeo/gdal/doc/source/drivers/raster/hfa.rst

       :since: 3.7

       Disable use of ArcGIS PE String in file.
-Default is NO (that is ArcGIS PE String may be written if needed).
+The default value is NO, allowing ArcGIS PE String to be written if needed.

 Erdas Imagine supports external creation of overviews (with gdaladdo for instance).
 To force them to be created in an .rrd file (rather than